Evoonelove/Evoonelove/README.md

 🐱 **About Me**
 I'm the creator of **STRAY Protocol** — a Web3 project inspired by freedom, exploration, and innovation.
-Building a future where decentralization meets creativity.
+🐾Building a future where decentralization meets creativity.🚀

 ---